Reviewable/Reviewable/enterprise/config.md

 * `PORT`: The port for the web server to listen on.
 Reviewable assumes that a higher layer will provide load balancing and SSL termination, and forward requests to the servers over HTTP on an internal, secure network.
 Defaults to port 8080, which is also exposed in the Docker container.
 * `REVIEWABLE_FIREBASE`: The name of the Firebase database you'll be using to store Reviewable data.
 This is just the plain name, not the full URL.
 * `REVIEWABLE_FIREBASE_AUTH`: A master secret for the Firebase project above, obtained from the project settings Service Accounts tab on the Firebase console page.
 Can be rotated as necessary (e.g., if compromised).
 * `REVIEWABLE_GITHUB_URL`: The URL for your instance of GitHub Enterprise, used by Reviewable for authentication, API calls, and links to the web interface.
-If missing, Reviewable will connect to the public `https://github.com/` site instead.
+If your license allows you to run against `github.com` instead you should set this to `https://github.com`.
 * `REVIEWABLE_GITHUB_CLIENT_ID`: The hex client ID assigned to the GitHub application you created above.
 * `REVIEWABLE_GITHUB_CLIENT_SECRET`: The hex client secret assigned to the GitHub application you created above.